eyassug/ucommerce-sample-app/src/SampleApp.Documentation/app-overview.markdown

 ﻿# App Overview

-The sample is a simple app intended to make it easy for app developers to get start creating apps for uCommerce.
+The sample app is a simple app intended to make it easy for app developers to get started creating apps for uCommerce.

-The sample all contains an API, UI extensions and examples on how to use the initalize pipeline.
+The sample app contains an API, UI extensions and examples on how to use the initalize pipeline.